noordawod/gigasync/README.md

 Changes
 -------
-The original script built a list of files starting from the root down to the source directory.
-And when the files were copied to the target directory, the same exact tree was recreated on the target server.
-This was changed so that relative directories are only created as the root becomes the source directory itself.
+The original script builds a list of files descending from the root down to the source directory.
+When files are copied to target directory, the same exact tree is recreated on the target server.
+This is now changed so that relative directories are only created in target directory (effectively, making the source directory appear as the root.)

 In addition, the 2nd parameter to 'gigasync' used to be a hostname.
 In this version, however, it's a destination directory (including any needed hostnames to be used with ssh) and is passed to rsync as-is.